zywulucky/Sampling-via-CNARW/README.md

 generateAge.cpp: Generate the age of each user according to the specified distribution.
 Note that, readers need to manually set distribution.

-generateInterest.cpp: Compute the proportion of users of different age groups of the same product
+generateInterest.cpp: Compute the proportion of users of different age groups of the same product, which is used as the background truth.

+datasets.txt: Contain the links to download datasets we used in experiment.

+logspace.txt: This is needed when compute the "convergence to mean".

+test3.py: Control the execution of different algorithms.

+tmp.sh: Control the execution of test3.py.

+jspc.py: Statistical experimental results. this scripts help one to get the average relative error.

+CmptMxTm.py: Statistical experimental results. this scripts help one to get the average "convergence to mean".